 - Parenthesis are not optional for calling methods - would much rather write

-seem archaic and odd to me.
+view.updatevsview.update()especially varandletseem archaic and odd to me.
 Would have much rather used Ruby's way here- Would have loved to see a

-implementation from Ruby for extra dynamicism - Do not like the
+method_missingimplementation from Ruby for extra dynamicism - Do not like the

-string interpolation syntax at all - just not a fan of using the backslash - Not a fan of intializing dictionary literals with brackets, ie:
+println("my \(variable)")string interpolation syntax at all - just not a fan of using the backslash - Not a fan of intializing dictionary literals with brackets, ie:

-doesn't sit just right with me.
+var dict:Dictionary<String, String> = ["key": "value"]seems out of place to me.
+Would have rather seen:var dict:Dictionary<String, String> = { "key": "value" } funcdoesn't sit just right with me.
 I'm not sure what I would want in place, it just catches me off guard - not a big deal obviously.

 Remaining Questions